Telephone 01728 860213

 Wider Pastoral Team

-Mr Chris Stopher - Head of Year 7
+Mrs Jess Jude & Mr Chris Stopher - Heads of Year 7

-Mr Stuart Trevorrow - Head of Year 8
+Mr David McMillan - Head of Year 8

-Mr David McMillan - Head of Year 10
+Mr Stuart Trevorrow - Head of Year 10

 Mrs Lorraine Keeble – Student Support Co-Ordinator